“A beautiful, powerful tale about real country life.” The Times

 “A brilliant and sly study of family in a rural English cottage,” Los Angeles Times

-My fourth novel, Unsettled Ground, is published in the UK by Fig Tree / Penguin, in the US by Tin House, and in Canada by House of Anansi.
-It will also be published in France, Lithuania, Italy, Holland, and Hungary.
+My fourth novel, Unsettled Ground is shortlisted for the Costa Book Awards, and was shortlisted for the Women’s Prize for Fiction 2021.
+It is published in the UK by Fig Tree / Penguin, in the US by Tin House, and in Canada by House of Anansi.
+It will also be published in Poland, France, Lithuania, Italy, Holland, and Hungary.

 Twins Jeanie and Julius have always known they are different.
 At 51 years old, they still live with their mother, Dot, in rural isolation.
 The cottage they have rented for their whole lives is simultaneously their armour and their provider.
 Inside its walls they make music, in its garden they grow (and sometimes kill) everything they need to survive.
 To an outsider it looks like poverty but, to them, it is home.